 TO MAKE YOUR GLUTEN FREE SOURDOUGH INTO A LOAF:

 Making a loaf as opposed to a boule requires a few changes to the recipe.
-Firstly, I would recommend acquiring a loaf pan.
-Luckily for me I bought an old vintage one as a prop many moons ago, which is what I used.
-In an ideal world your loaf tin will be metal – metal conducts heat well and has firm sides so that the loaf doesn’t proof outwards as well as upwards.
+I would recommend acquiring a loaf pan.
+I use a USA pan steel Pullman in the small size.
+I strongly recommend using a metal loaf pan – metal conducts heat well and has firm sides so that the loaf doesn’t proof outwards as well as upwards.

 Bake the loaf for the specified time, uncovered, in the steamy oven.
 This will replicate the oven spring capacity of a dutch oven as best as possible.
 You can lightly cover the loaf in the second half of baking if you feel the crust is becoming too dark.
 You can also remove the loaf from the tin (after the initial 50 minute baking) so that the heat from the metal doesn’t darken the bottom crust too much.
 Note that if you take it out too early, you’ll risk collapsing the loaf.